 - Start with the right size image.
 This will save you a ton of time in the ad creation process.
 Here at Snappa, we have customizable pre-made templates available for landscape and square ad formats, but you can start new designs from scratch with any of the ad dimensions you want to use.
 Start with the right size so you don’t have to work backwards later.

 - Use your copy to convey value.
 Your images and videos should capture user attention.
 That’s important.
 In many cases, though, it will be up to your copy in the caption to really convey why your offer is valuable.
 Talk about how your product can solve pain points, or what features make it unique.
 This will go a long way in driving actions.

-Instagram ads can be high performing.
-They’re capable of attracting a large number of qualified leads and interested users at a relatively low cost.
+Instagram ads can drive outstanding results.
+They’re capable of attracting a large number of qualified leads and sales (depending on what you’re optimizing for!) at a relatively low cost.
 Getting those results will depend heavily on creating strong, customer-oriented campaigns, and using the right Instagram image ad sizes will be crucial.